Intestacy – Don’t Risk It!

-It is estimated that nearly half of all Australians die without a will.
+It is estimated that nearly half of all Australians die without a will, otherwise known as intestacy.

 A lot of people fail to write a will because they either don’t want to spend the money to have a lawyer draw up a will, or they are in serious denial of their own mortality.

 While the conversation around death isn’t a pleasant experience, taking some time to think about what you’d like to happen to your assets when you pass away ensures your loved ones are provided for once you’re no longer around.